skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Task 4 <small>Test the webadmins permissions</small>

 It's time to check your work and make sure the webadmins are set up properly.
-The instructions for doing so are in the **VERIFY** phase.
+The instructions for doing so are in the **[VERIFY phase](./verify.md)** phase.
 Go to that phase to check your work before handing this off to another team.
-You are free to skip the check if you are confident in your work and just go on to Task 5.

 ## Task 5 <small>Gather info needed for the **VERIFY** phase</small>

-Now that you have setup access for the webadmins, it's time to pass this information on to the next team who will work through the **VERIFY** tasks.
+It is time to pass the work on to another team who will work through the **VERIFY** tasks.
 If you are doing this workshop online on your own then you can just run through the **VERIFY** phase yourself (skip this task).

-* Get the Account ID from the other team so you can add that to the trust policy on the webadmin role
-* Use the following JSON to create a file name trustpolicy2 for the trust (assume role) policy (replace `ACCOUNT_ID` with your account ID so you can still test this and the `ACCOUNT_ID_OTHER_TEAM` with the other team's account ID:)
-	* `{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"AWS":["arn:aws:iam::YOUR_ACCOUNT_ID:root","arn:aws:iam::OTHER_TEAM_ACCOUNT_ID_:root"]},"Action":"sts:AssumeRole"}]}`
-* Update the trust policy on the webadmins roles so both your team  and the verify team can assume the role
-	* `aws iam update-assume-role-policy --role-name webadmins --policy-document file://trustpolicy2`

-If you were given a form to fill out then enter the info into the form and hand it to another group (or send this to the other group using whatever method is easiest.)
-Information to pass (recommended names for certain objects provided below - only change if you didn't go with the recommended names):
+If you were given a form to fill out then enter the info and hand it to another team (or send this to the other team using whatever method is easiest.)
+If you followed the recommended naming conventions you only need to enter your **Account ID** and **Resource Restriction**.

 * Webadmins role ARN:	arn:aws:iam::`YOUR_ACCOUNT_ID`:role/**webadmins**
 * Resource restriction for both the roles and policies: /webadmins/`Resource restriction you used`
 * Permissions boundary name: **webadminspermissionsboundary**
 * Permission policy name: **webadminspermissionpolicy**

+Exchange forms with another team and then update the trust policy of the webadmins roles so the other team can assume the role:

+* Use the following JSON to create a file name trustpolicy2 for the trust (assume role) policy (replace `ACCOUNT_ID` with your account ID so you can still test this and the `ACCOUNT_ID_OTHER_TEAM` with the other team's account ID:)
+	* `{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"AWS":["arn:aws:iam::YOUR_ACCOUNT_ID:root","arn:aws:iam::ACCOUNT_ID_FROM_OTHER_TEAM:root"]},"Action":"sts:AssumeRole"}]}`
+* Update the trust policy on the webadmins roles so both your team  and the verify team can assume the role
+	* `aws iam update-assume-role-policy --role-name webadmins --policy-document file://trustpolicy2`

 ### <small>[Click here to go to the VERIFY phase](./verify.md)</small>